cometbft/cometbft-rs/docs/spec/lightclient/detection/req-ibc-detection.md

 In principle everyone can detect a fork

-- ./detection talks about the CometBFT light client with a focus on light nodes.
+- ./detection talks about the Tendermint light client with a focus on light nodes.
 A relayer runs such light clients and may detect forks in this way